mihail911/mihail911.github.io/src/pages/articles/2024-02-2---Software-Engineer-Does-Standup/index.md

 Two years ago, I decided to try my hand at comedy.

-Since then I've done over 100 open mics and shows trying to get strangers to laugh at my jokes.
+Since then I've done over 100 shows in the Bay Area and Los Angeles trying to get strangers to laugh at my jokes.

 And next fall my Netflix special will be released (as soon as I get the producers to stop putting it in the **horror** category).